dcrommie/walbrook/education/risk.md

 educationpage: true
 thumbnail: ../src/images/understanding-risk-version-2.png
 ---
+This document provides some additional information to help you understand the investment, tax and other financial planning concepts discussed in your Statement of Advice.

+We recommend that you read this document to help you understand the benefits of the strategies recommended to you and the associated costs and risks.

+Please contact your adviser if there is any aspect that you do not understand, or if you need further information or clarification.

+## The Risk and Return Relationship

 The trade-off between risk and return is central to investing: the possibility of realising higher returns compensates investors for taking risks.

 Optimal investment configurations, with the maximum expected return for each given level of risk, lie on a theoretical line called the 'efficient frontier'.